opengeospatial/OGC-Web-API-Guidelines/README.md

 To support [FAIR](https://www.go-fair.org/), discoverability is key (it is one option to address the F in FAIR).
 When a resource has other resources associated with it, make the associated resources discoverable.

 For example through links in the document for that resource.
 Populate link elements and use link relations to choose appropriate "rel" properties for the links.
 When there are a large number of references and/or no link relation is appropriate, make the resource an array of other sub-resources.
 In these sub-recources of the array, include the most essential properties and provide a link with a self "rel" that points to the complete document.
 Another alternative is a URL template, see principle #4.

+### Principle #23 - Make default behavior explicit

+In case that the OGC Web API has a default behavior, it should be specified in a dominant place and be made explicit.
+A dominant place for the description of the default behavior could be the landing page, the response to a HTTP GET request with no parameters, the WEB API description document - e.g. OpenAPI specification, etc.

+Good practice for defining default behavior is avoiding exception, error or empty pages as the response.

+Examples for default behavior:

+ * response to a HTTP GET request if no accept headers or query parameters are specified in the request
+ * the number of `items` returned (which might be controlled by a `limit` parameter (see principle #11)